 The Cumberland Trails Conference (CTC) is an independent, membership based 501(c) (3) nonprofit corporation.
-The connection to the Tennessee Trails Association (TTA) was dissolved in January 2016.
-Created in early 1997, the mission of the Cumberland Trails Conference is to build, maintain, acquire funding for, and promote the Cumberland Trail, under the auspices of the Tennessee Department of Environment and Conservation (TDEC).
+Created in early 1997, the mission of the Cumberland Trails Conference is to build, acquire funding for, and promote the Cumberland Trail, under the auspices of the Tennessee Department of Environment and Conservation (TDEC).
 In addition to hiking, the Cumberland Trail helps to preserve the historical and cultural heritage of Tennessee, conserve natural resources, provide educational and recreational opportunities, and connect local communities.
-The Cumberland Trails Conference achieves its mission from the efforts of volunteers, and from financial support from membership contributions, grants and donations from various foundations, state and federal grants, and tax-deductible donations from supportive individuals.
+The Cumberland Trails Conference achieves its mission through the efforts of volunteers, and from financial support from membership fees, grants and donations from various foundations, state and federal grants, and tax-deductible donations from individuals.

 The CTC sponsors various volunteer trail construction and maintenance programs throughout the year.
-One of the CTC’s largest volunteer events is a trail construction program, CTC Spring BreakAway, that involves college and university students doing volunteer work during their annual spring break.
-This program is a part of a nationwide collegiate program that allows college and university students the opportunity to provide various types of worthy volunteer work.
+One of the CTC’s largest volunteer events is CTC Spring BreakAway, that involves college and university students doing volunteer work during their annual spring break.
+BreakAway is a part of a nationwide program that allows college and university students to engage in various types of worthy volunteer service.

 Please consider volunteering and becoming a member of the CTC.
 With your help, the project will be completed, creating a lasting legacy.

 and Advisory Boards

 BOARD OF DIRECTORS

 WEB SITE EDITOR